 - Understand exactly what constitutes a cyber incident;

 - Learn about the potential consequences of suffering an incident;

 - Find out what to include in your incident response plans; and

-Once an organisation notices that it has been breached, it needs to identify how the incident happened.
+Once an organisation realises it has been breached, it needs to identify how the incident happened.
 This will allow the organisation’s security staff to take any appropriate action to prevent any further damage.

-Once the threat has been contained, organisations should take some time to assess the extent of the damage and consider how to proceed.
+Once the threat has been contained, organisations should assess the extent of the damage and consider how to proceed.
 They should find out: